ethyca/fides/docs/fidesops/docs/guides/masking_strategies.md

 In this section we'll cover:

-- What is a data masking?
+- What is data masking?
 - Why might you want to mask personally identifiable information rather than delete?
+- How do you use fidesops as a masking service only?
 - What are the currently-supported masking strategies in fidesops?
 - How do you configure masking strategies for your fidesops policies?
-- How do you use fidesops as a masking service only?
 - How do you create your own masking strategies?

 ## Data masking basics

 Data masking is the process of obfuscating data in client systems, so it is no longer recognizable as PII (personally identifiable information.)

 For example, if a customer requests that your remove all information associated with their email, `test@example.com`, you might choose to "mask" that email with a random string, `xgoi4301nkyi79fjfdopvyjc5lnbr9`, and their associated address with another random string `2ab6jghdg37uhkaz3hpyavpss1dvg2`.

-In FidesOps, your options to pseudonymize data are captured in masking strategies.
+It's important to remember that masking != anonymization.
+Since records are not deleted, a masked dataset is (at best) pseudonymized in most cases, and (at worst) may still be identifiable if the masking is reversible or easy to predict, which is a common mistake!

+In fidesops, your options to pseudonymize data are captured in "masking strategies".
+Fidesops supports a wide variety of masking strategies for different purposes when used directly as an API including HMAC, hashing, encryption, and randomization.
+However, note that fidesops only supports the "null" strategy when processing privacy requests right now, but we'll be adding support for all masking strategies in an upcoming release!

 ### Why mask instead of delete?